ymerejsasnak/todo/README.md

 make saving/loading better
 -have it do various checks when saving/loading
--have a hidden div appear (or drop down list maybe??) with a list of lists to load rather than typing in by memory -maybe even have option to combine lists (ie append one list to another...easy)
+-maybe even have option to combine lists (ie append one list to another...easy)

 anything else to add to make it a bit more interesting?